Deenalbuali/2022-GP1-3/README.md

 <h2>📲 APK </h2>
 <ul>
-<li> Install APK files on your Android smartphone or tablet directly from your browser</li>
+<li> Install ELFAA APK files on your Android smartphone or tablet directly from your browser</li>
 <li> Open your browser</li>
 <li> Find the APK file you want to download</li>
 <li> Tap it – you should then be able to see it downloading on the top bar of your device</li>